sharetribe/flex-docs/src/docs/introduction/getting-started-with-flex-cli/index.md

 Now, let's get started!

-## Install Flex CLI
+## Install Sharetribe CLI

-Flex CLI is distributed via [npmjs](https://www.npmjs.com/package/flex-cli).
+Sharetribe CLI is distributed via [npmjs](https://www.npmjs.com/package/flex-cli).
 To install packages from npmjs, you will need to download and install Node.js development
 environment: